anoma/anoma-blog/apriori/slow-games.md

 - Operator collusion in slow games - the potential for operators to coordinate in order to extract value from users to undermine the regulatory mechanisms.
 - Applied modeling of Anoma - controller selection, solver selection.
 - Empirical pipeline - an empirical pipeline that can help inform decision making for users in practice.
 - Transformation into a prior-free mechanism - this mechanism would not depend on any assumed prior knowledge about the environment or behavior of the participants.
 Instead, the mechanism learns and adapts based on observations.
-  - In particular, [Theorem 3](https://arxiv.org/pdf/2009.05518) from *Mechanisms for a No-Regret Agent: Beyond the Common Prior* by Camara, Hartline, and Johnsen, gives an upper bound for the principal's (user) regret in their setting.
-This should provide an "upper" upper bound for extractable value as well, modulo some caveates: (a) extractable value should only be part of the principal's regret, (b) the rest is the agent's regret; e.g. friction in different places.
+This is particularly relevant for slow games, where the regulator's limited information is a challenge.
+In particular, [Theorem 3](https://arxiv.org/pdf/2009.05518) from *Mechanisms for a No-Regret Agent: Beyond the Common Prior* by Camara, Hartline, and Johnsen, gives an upper bound for the principal's (user) regret in their setting.
+  - Components of the principal's regret include:
+    - extractable value - value that operators may extract from the system.
+    - forecast miscalibration - errors in predicting future states or behaviors in the system.
+    - cost of informational robustness - the costs of making the mechanism robust to different scenarios.
+    - discretization error - simplifications made in modeling continuous processes or states as discrete ones, which can introduce prediction.
-  - Additional components of the principal's regret include forecast miscalibration, cost of informational robustness, and discretization error.
-Agent regret  depends on the complexity of the utility functions, which depend on TX ordering and available computational resources for example.
+  - Agent regret depends on the complexity of the utility functions.

+This is particularly relevant for slow games, where the regulator's limited information is a key challenge.
+A prior-free mechanism could help address issues like:
+- Uncertainty about the operator's actions or strategies
+- Changes in the environment or participant behavior over time
+- The need for more robust and adaptive regulatory approaches Recent research (Camara et al., 2020) provides theoretical bounds on how well such mechanisms can perform.
+These bounds consider factors like:
+	- The value that operators might extract from the system
+	- The costs of making the mechanism robust to different scenarios
+	- Errors in predicting future states or behaviors

 ## Acknowledgements